 All solicitation of grants and contracts for sponsored activities must be processed through the Office of Sponsored Programs to ensure that the proper university approvals have been obtained prior to submission of the proposal to a sponsoring agency.

-The CUA Office of University Development is primarily concerned with funding from private sources.
+The CUA Office of Institutional Advancement is primarily concerned with funding from private sources.
 It also is available to guide faculty and staff in their search for funding from a variety of sources these include gifts and bequests from loyal alumni, friends of the university, and support from corporations and private foundations.
 The Development Office maintains excellent relationship with foundations and corporations.
 Approaches to corporate and private foundations require clearance from the office of development and OSP prior to negotiations.
 Questions about corporate or foundation funding should be directed to Tracy Dowling, Office of University Development.

-- The Grants Advisor - Program name, deadline, and contact information by mainly federal sponsors.
+- The Grant Advisor - Program name, deadline, and contact information by mainly federal sponsors.
 Some corporate and private sponsors are also included.
 Listings are according to deadline dates within fields of interest.
 Posted on the bulletin board inside the OSP office.
 Individual copy is available by request through campus mail.
 Issued monthly except the month of July.

 - The Foundation Center - Provides information on the finances, governance, and giving interests of the largest grant-making foundations that hold assets of at least $2 million or more or which make annual grants of at least $200,000.
 Listings are arranged alphabetically by state, within states, and by foundation names.
 7 indexes are provided to assist grantseekers.
 Data includes: types of grants, other types of support, specific limitations, and application information.
 Grantseekers may use the directory in the Office of Sponsored Programs.